-4) Deployment extent: The previous two sets of experiments suggest that, for aggressive attackers, the effectiveness of level-k max-min fairness increases with k.
+4) Deployment Extent: The previous two sets of experiments suggest that, for aggressive attackers, the effectiveness of level-k max-min fairness increases with k.
 At the same time, however, the cost of deployment may also increase, as the number of routers in R(k) becomes larger.

-Figure 12 plots the percentage of routers involved in throttling as a function of k, for both level-k and pushback max-min fairness.
+Fig. 12 plots the percentage of routers involved in throttling as a function of k, for both level-k and pushback max-min fairness.
 (For the level-k approach, we count both monitoring and throttling routers.)
 Notice that the two approaches basically require a comparable number of deployment points, although for k equal to 4-9, pushback max-min fairness is somewhat more efficient, and for larger k, level-k max-min fairness is somewhat more efficient.
-Also, the percentage of deploy-
+Also, the percentage of deployment points levels off as k rises above 20 for both approaches.
+This is because as k increases, a throttling node will likely see a progressively smaller rate of traffic destined for S. If the rate is small enough, both algorithms avoid the actual use of a throttle.